KaiCode2/single-sign/README.md

 ## Aggregated ERC‑712 Validator (Typed Data Concatenation with Inclusion Proofs)

-This project implements an aggregated validator for EIP‑712 typed data using zk-SNARKs.
+This project implements an aggregated validator for [EIP‑712](https://eips.ethereum.org/EIPS/eip-712) typed data using zk-SNARKs powered by [RISC Zero](https://risczero.com/).
 The user signs once over the concatenation of many typed‑data payloads, and then per‑digest proofs attest that a specific digest comes from a slice of that signed payload.

 At a high level: